silexphp/Silex/doc/providers.rst

 Class loading
 ~~~~~~~~~~~~~

-Extensions are great for tying in external libraries as you
+Providers are great for tying in external libraries as you
-can see by looking at the ``MonologExtension`` and
+can see by looking at the ``MonologProvider`` and
-``TwigExtension``.
+``TwigProvider``.
 If the library is decent and follows the
 `PSR-0 Naming Standard <http://groups.google.com/group/php-standards/web/psr-0-final-proposal>`_
 or the PEAR Naming Convention, it is possible to autoload
 classes using the ``UniversalClassLoader``.